isabella232/microsoft-365-docs-pr.tr-TR/microsoft-365/business/set-up-windows-devices.md

     ![On the How would you like to set up page, choose Set up for an organization](../media/1b0b2dba-00bb-4a99-a729-441479220cb7.png)

-2. Burada **Kuruluş için ayarlama**'yı seçin ve ardından Microsoft 365 Business kullanıcı adınızı ve parolanızı girin.
+2. Burada, **bir kuruluş için ayarla'yı** seçin ve ardından Microsoft 365 Business Premium için kullanıcı adınızı ve parolanızı girin.

 3. Windows 10 cihazı kurulumunu tamamlayın.